jamie120/ms4-wild-mile/README.md

 * The five links present on the profile page, simply redirect as expected to respective pages.

 ## Order History
-* All previous orders associated with the logged in user will display on this page.
+* All previous orders associated with the logged-in user will display on this page.
 * Orders are summarised over four columns, Order number, date, items and order total.
 * Users may click on an order number to render the checkout_success template to view full order details.
 * A back to profile link is rendered just below the heading, to allow easy navigation between pages.